khval/libcopper.library/README.md

 About the copper.
 ---

-Copper is display of Amiga, its responsible controlling pixel clock, where draw the image, and color and sprites, the Copper is part of what is called AGA/OCS or ECS, chipset.
+Copper is display of Amiga, its responsible controlling pixel clock, it draws the images, and color and sprites, the Copper is part of what is called AGA/OCS or ECS, chipset.

 The copper is simple coprocessor, it has few instructions like MOVE, WAIT and SKIP.